rollrodrig/customjsonbuilder/README.md

 }
 ```
 ## Data types
-Until this version we support these data types
+In the current version we support these data types:
 * string
 * number
 * boolean